-We can make simple adjectives fron nouns by adding -i to
+We can make simple adjectives of place or time from nouns by adding

 Remember that in English, we very often use nouns as adjectives (of course without